Eliseo Medina

 Eliseo Vasquez Medina (born January 24, 1946) is a Mexican-American labor union activist and leader, and advocate for immigration reform in the United States.
 From 1973 to 1978, he was a board member of the United Farm Workers.

-He is currently secretary-treasurer of the Service Employees International Union.
-He was previously an international executive vice president, the first Mexican American to serve on the union's executive board.
-Medina announced his resignation as an SEIU executive vice president effective October 1, 2013.
+After leaving the UFW in 1978 he worked for several unions, ultimately becoming an international executive vice president of the Service Employees International Union, the first Mexican American to serve on the union's executive board.
+He later served as secretary-treasurer of SEIU; he resigned from that position effective October 1, 2013.

 Early life

 Medina was born in Huanusco, Zacatecas, Mexico, to Eliseo and Guadalupe Medina, both farm workers.
 In the 1940s and 1950s, his father was employed as a farmworker in the United States, sometimes as an undocumented worker and sometimes as a "bracero" (documented Mexican worker brought to the U.S. temporarily to work in agriculture).
 His mother's parents had been killed in the Mexican Revolution, and his mother had a strong sense of social justice which she passed to her children.

 In 1954, the family moved to Tijuana and Medina's father worked as an undocumented worker in the U.S. for two years.
 His mother refused to allow the family to enter the United States until their father had obtained legal entry for them.
 The family settled that year in Delano, California, where his father, mother, and two oldest sisters began working as produce pickers in the fields.
 Eliseo and the other two youngest children were enrolled in public school.
 Although he spoke only Spanish when he entered school, he soon excelled not only in English but in his grades as well.
 He worked as a picker on the weekends and during school vacations to help earn money for his family.
 He graduated from the eighth grade with honors.
 After being told that Hispanic students should only take industrial arts classes in high school, Eliseo quit school and became a grape and orange picker permanently.